NWR Walk

 The NWR Walk 2023 – Walk and Talk

-Wow!
 What a fantastic two weeks of walking we had!
-We’ve seen an amazing variety of walks take place in all weathers, with lots of walking and talking taking place!
+We saw an amazing variety of walks whatever the weather, with lots of walking and talking taking place!

 The NWR Walk 2022